rpatil26/chrome-image-toggle/README.md

 # Try it out

-Here's the early version if you want to try it out.
+Here's the early version if you'd like to try it out.

 **http://rawgit.com/rpatil26/chrome-image-toggle/master/image-toggle.crx**